top of page

 To prepare students for career paths in one of five areas of specialism, where specific knowledge combined with generic critical and analytical skills and a whole person outlook are important.

-FIVE CONCENTRATIONS
+CONCENTRATIONS

 GLOBAL CULTURES